 – The Magic Flight

 – The Crossing of the Return Threshold

 – Freedom to Live

 Similar schemata have been advanced by Chris Vogler and Christopher Booker.
 Concomitant to such master plots is a cast of archetypal characters – Vogler has – Hero, Mentor, Threshold Guardian, Herald, Shapeshifter, Shadow, and Trickster.
-Something I can’t do here without cluttering this presentation, but could hopefully include in an appendix, is give rough outlines of all such schemata, together with suggestions for further reading.
+Something I can’t do here without cluttering this presentation, but could hopefully include in an appendix, is give rough outlines of all such schemata, together with examples from literary works and suggestions for further reading.
 Particularly, the female archetypes need more acknowledgement, especially considering that sexual duality was central to Jung’s thought.